AsydSolutions/ASYD/views/help.md

 * A directory named with the name of the deploy (i.e. data/deploys/LAMP/)
 * A "def" file with the definition of the packages to be installed, configurations, commands to be executed, etc. (i.e. data/deploys/LAMP/def)
+* Optionally a "def.sudo" file in case we want to execute a deploy with a non-root user
 * A "configs" directory with the configuration files and folders to be uploaded (i.e. data/deploys/LAMP/configs/apache/apache.conf)